thatmaceguy/thatmaceguy.github.io/collections/_posts/2020-07-30-gps-data-analysis-intro.md

 I love a Gausian Distribution.

 Let's lop off that stoppage time at the low end and balance it out.

 Average human [walking speed](https://en.wikipedia.org/wiki/Walking#:~:text=Although%20walking%20speeds%20can%20vary,miles%20per%20hour%20(mph).) is about 1.4 meters per second.
 I've had rides that required some walking, so the threshold must be below that.

-**Note:** Python's `range()` won't accept floats, so I brought in `numpy` to handle it rather than write a list of thresholds manually{: .notice--info}
+**Note:** Python's `range()` won't accept floats, so I brought in `numpy` to handle it rather than write a list of thresholds manually.
+{: .notice--info}

 ```python